Student-friendly JavaScript reference with examples

 const message = name + " is " + age; // "Alice is 25"

-with strings, numbers convert to text automatically:
+When you use + with strings, numbers convert to text automatically:

 const score = 100;